Explore

 • Change your class

-How many Borderlands 3 Save Editors are there?
+How many Borderlands 3 save editors are there?

 There are two save editors that are known to work with Borderlands 3 save files.
 It is called Borderlands 3 Save Editor (BL3 Editor) and Borderlands 3 Savegame Editor.
 The former program is simple to use and can modify an infinite array of items to your liking.
 However, the latter program has stopped updating, so it would be better to use the Borderlands 3 Save Editor program instead.